Number 11

 Mobile/Whatsapp: +94 777 323978

-Private tours by Trust curators can be arranged by prior appointment, subject to availability of staff, for a fee of LKR 80,000/- per tour, for a maximum of 4 people, LKR 10,000/- for any additional people, upto 20 max.
+Private tours by Trust curators can be arranged by prior appointment, subject to availability of staff, for a fee of USD 275 per tour, for a maximum of 4 people, USD 35 for any additional people, up to 20 max.
+Early bookings (at least two weeks in advance) are highly encouraged, especially if your request is for a tour over a weekend.

 Photography